hornyyy/Osu-Toy/README.md

 To use, make sure intiface is running and you have a device connected, then enable the `Toy` mod in mods menu, `and your motor is revved and VROOOM VROOOM AWOOOOOOGAHHH HUFFA HUFFA WAOOOOOOOOO`

+(Disclaimer: Please do not use this mod while accessing public game servers with unsuspecting players.
+This is meant for single player and/or matched play with consenting participants.
+Thank you!)

 ## Settings

 If you are running Intiface on a different port or want to use a different address entirely, you can change the address in Settings under Toy > Intiface.
 If the game is already connected to an existing Intiface, you will need to restart for the change to take effect.